From Baseline to Game Day

 Laying the foundation

-Before preseason camp, athletes were introduced to a daily protocol that would define how the team used data all year.
-Each athlete ran their own standardized walk test and jump test — independently, before every session, with no staff supervision required.
+The season began the way every good monitoring program should: with a baseline.
+Before the intensity of preseason camp, athletes were introduced to a daily protocol that would define how the team used data all year.

-The goal was a personal movement baseline for every player on the roster.
-One that would become the reference point against which all in-season fluctuations would be compared.
-But Hudy didn't want testing to feel like testing.
+Each athlete ran their own standardized walk test and jump test, independently, before every session.
+No staff supervision required.
+The goal was a personal movement baseline for every player on the roster — one that would become the reference point against which all in-season fluctuations would be compared.

 Everyone has their own movement signature.
 Like music — everyone has different pitch, tone, and melody.
 Plantiga helps us find each athlete’s perfect pitch.